Maiwaziry/maiwaziry.github.io/README.md

 #### Bio
 My name is Mai, and I am a computational science researcher.
 I use different computational methods to understand the underlying causal mechanisms between urban planning, the built environment, human perception, and the connection of that with the environment.
 As a side note, I am an avid runner and fencer!

-### Research interests:
+### Research interests

-- Data and the Urban Environment
+- Data and Urban Environment
 - Causal Inference
 - Human Perception
 - Human Geography